Posts: December 2025 – April 2026

 Jan 28GuideHow to sharpen a folder: the minimal setup that actually works

-Feb 4Opinion5 knives that replaced my Benchmade — and why I haven't looked back
+Feb 4Opinion5 knives that replaced my Benchmade, and why I haven't looked back, and why I haven't looked back

 Feb 18SpotlightKnafs maker spotlight: Ben Petersen and the community-first knife brand